syncfusion-content/maui-docs/MAUI/Chips/Events.md

 documentation: ug
 ---

-# Events in Xamarin Chips
+# Events in .NET MAUI Chips

 ## SelectionChanging Event
 The [SelectionChanging] event is triggered before the Chip is selected.
 You can restrict a chip from being selected, by canceling this event, by setting [Cancel] property in the event argument to true.
 The argument contains the following information,